SAP-samples/teched2023-XP185v/exercises/ex3/README.md

 - BTP-AUD-0001

-## Exercise 3.1 Subscribe to the Audit Log Viewer Service
+## Exercise 3.1 Subscribe to the SAP Audit Log Viewer service

-In this exercise you will subscribe to the **Audit Log Viewer Service**
+In this exercise you will subscribe to the **SAP Audit Log Viewer service**

 1. Open the **SAP BTP Cockpit** and navigate to your **trial subaccount** by clicking on the tile.